openplans/openblock-old/docs/install/common_install_problems.rst

 GDAL installation isn't covered in detail by the GeoDjango install docs.

-The easiest thing to do is check if your operating system already provides a ready-made python GDAL package.
+By far the easiest thing to do is check if your operating system already provides a ready-made python GDAL package.
 For example, on Ubuntu, this will work: